Atlanta Symphony House | Architectural Photography Case Study

 ~ Robert Tretsch III, Architect

 What these images reflect is something every complex photography project demands: conveying the quality and precision of the build, while showcasing the architect’s choices and why they matter.
-Such understanding must be embedded into every composition, regardless of how much time is available
+Such understanding must be embedded into every composition, regardless of how much time is available — whether it’s three hours or two days.

 TC Photography is an architectural and interior photographer serving architects, custom home builders, and interior designers across Victoria, Vancouver Island, and the Vancouver and Lower Mainland markets.
 To discuss photographing your next project, get in touch.